CassandraOfTroy/data-modernization/sql-migration-agents/README.md

 # SQL Migration Agents

-A multi-agent system for migrating SQL Server stored procedures to Microsoft Fabric PySpark with a medallion architecture approach.
+A multi-agent AI system for migrating SQL Server stored procedures to Microsoft Fabric PySpark with medallion architecture, powered by AutoGen.

 ## Overview

-SQL Migration Agents is a Python-based tool that uses specialized AI agents to automate the migration of SQL Server stored procedures to Microsoft Fabric PySpark code.
-Each agent represents a specific role in the migration process, collaborating to analyze, translate, review, and test the migrated code.
+SQL Migration Agents is a Python-based tool that uses specialized AI agents working collaboratively to convert complex SQL Server stored procedures into modern PySpark code optimized for Microsoft Fabric.

+The tool handles the entire migration workflow - from analyzing the business purpose and technical implementation of stored procedures to generating production-ready PySpark code with appropriate testing.
+This approach ensures all aspects of the migration are properly addressed: business requirements, technical implementation, architecture, and quality assurance.

 ## Key Capabilities

+Each capability is implemented by one or more specialized agents working together:

-- Analyze SQL stored procedures for business purpose and technical details
+- **Business & Technical Analysis**: The Business Analyst and Domain Expert agents analyze SQL code to understand business purpose, data flows, and technical implementation details
-- Translate SQL Server code to PySpark optimized for Microsoft Fabric
+- **PySpark Translation**: The Azure Data Engineer agent converts SQL to optimized PySpark code for Microsoft Fabric
-- Implement medallion architecture (bronze, silver, gold layers)
+- **Medallion Architecture Implementation**: Generated code follows bronze (raw), silver (validated), and gold (business-ready) layer architecture
-- Create comprehensive migration plans and documentation
+- **Migration Planning**: The Product Owner agent creates comprehensive migration plans with prioritized tasks
-- Generate test cases to validate functional equivalence
+- **Test Generation**: The Testing Agent creates validation tests to ensure functional equivalence
-- Provide code reviews and optimization recommendations
+- **Code Review**: The Tech Lead agent provides code quality feedback and optimization recommendations

 ## Agent Architecture

-The system is built around 7 specialized agents:
+The system implements a collaborative multi-agent architecture where each agent handles specific aspects of the migration process:

-1. **Business Analyst**: Analyzes business requirements and coordinates with technical experts
+1. **Business Analyst**: Analyzes business requirements, data flows, and metrics calculations
-2. **Domain Expert**: SQL Data Engineer with deep domain expertise
+2. **Domain Expert**: Identifies SQL patterns, constructs, and technical implementation details
-3. **Azure Cloud Expert**: Expert in Azure data services and PySpark
+3. **Azure Expert**: Provides guidance on Microsoft Fabric and Azure data services
-4. **Product Owner**: Creates and prioritizes project backlog for migration
+4. **Product Owner**: Creates migration plans and prioritizes implementation tasks
-5. **Azure Data Engineer**: Translates SQL to PySpark with a focus on medallion architecture
+5. **Azure Data Engineer**: Translates SQL to PySpark with medallion architecture
-6. **Tech Lead**: Reviews and improves code quality and architecture
+6. **Tech Lead**: Reviews code for quality, performance, and maintainability
-7. **Testing Agent**: Creates test cases to validate migrated code
+7. **Testing Agent**: Creates test cases to validate functional equivalence

+These agents collaborate through structured conversations, with each contributing their expertise to produce a comprehensive migration solution.

-## Quick Start
+## Installation

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.9 or higher
-- OpenAI API key
+- OpenAI API key or Azure OpenAI API key
 - SQL Server stored procedures to migrate

-### Installation
+### Setup

 1. Clone the repository:
 ```bash